Global Fracking Resources

-Although drilling for shale gas in the UK is only in its exploratory phase, the British government is aggressively pursuing shale gas and oil development.
-While the UK still has not achieved commercial levels of shale production, multiple studies indicate that the country’s shale basins contain substantial volumes of recoverable reserves.
-For example, a report published in 2012 by the UK’s Department of Energy and Climate Change (DECC) observed that, by analogy with comparable shale gas plays in America, the UK’s recoverable shale reserves could be as large as 150 billion cubic meters (bcm) (or 5.3 trillion cubic feet (tcf)).
-By comparison, DECC estimated that the undiscovered conventional onshore gas resources in the UK are between 2–6 bcm.
+Multiple studies indicate that the UK’s shale basins contain substantial volumes of recoverable reserves.
+For example, a report published in 2012 by the UK’s Department of Energy and Climate Change (DECC) observed that, by analogy with comparable shale gas plays in America, the UK’s recoverable shale reserves could be as large as 150 billion cubic meters (bcm) (or 5.3 trillion cubic feet (tcf)).1 By comparison, DECC estimated that the undiscovered conventional onshore gas resources in the UK are between 2-6 bcm.2

-The UK has two major onshore shale gas formations (each comprised of a number of basins):
+The UK has two major onshore shale gas formations (each comprised of a number of basins)3:

 - The Northern Petroleum System – includes isolated structural basins and troughs stretching across northern England and southern Scotland.
-These formations contain organic-rich shale formations of Carboniferous age.
-The Bowland Shale is particularly noteworthy, as it has been the focus of the small amount of exploration drilling that has occurred to date.
+These formations contain organic-rich shale formations of Carboniferous age.4 The Bowland Shale is particularly noteworthy, as it has been the focus of the small amount of exploration drilling that has occurred to date.5

 Still, there is cause for optimism for the future of the UK shale gas industry.
-A move for a UK-wide moratorium was defeated in January 2015 (though the pro-fracking government was forced to accept certain proposals to tighten environmental regulations on fracking), and, in December 2015, an independent Task Force on Shale Gas published a report concluding that exploratory drilling in the UK should begin in earnest.
-Moreover, the Oil and Gas Authority held the 14th round of onshore licensing in December 2015, awarding 159 new “blocks” under 93 licenses.
-Given that 75% of these blocks are reported to be shale related, this suggests that exploration will forge ahead despite controversy.
-Finally, Prime Minister Theresa May’s new government appears poised to continue the UK government’s support of the shale industry.
-For example, in August 2016, May proposed a plan whereby a new Shale Wealth Fund would route a portion of tax revenues derived from shale exploration in their area directly to households.
+A move for a UK-wide moratorium was defeated in January 2015 (though the pro-fracking government was forced to accept certain proposals to tighten environmental regulations on fracking),14 and, in December 2015, an independent Task Force on Shale Gas published a report concluding that exploratory drilling in the UK should begin in earnest.15 Moreover, the Oil and Gas Authority held the 14th round of onshore licensing in December 2015, awarding 159 new “blocks” under 93 licenses,16 75% of which were reported to be shale related.17 By late 2016, three operators in the UK had received approval for horizontal drilling activities,18 and two of those approvals also authorized hydraulic fracturing activities.
+The final consents necessary for hydraulic fracturing at the first of these wells were obtained in July 2018.19 At that time, two horizontal wells had been successfully drilled, and the operator expected initial hydraulic fracturing activities at the first of these wells to begin in late 2018.20 Initial flow tests of the well will run for about six months before connection to the gas transmission system.21 In order to prevent disruptions by protestors, the operator successfully obtained injunctions to prevent trespass at the well site.22

 Statutory and Regulatory Framework

-As a result of the earthquakes, the government halted shale operations in the UK from May 2011 until December 2012.
-During this moratorium, the Royal Society and Royal Academy of Engineering studied the risks associated with hydraulic fracturing, and published a 2012 study concluding that such risks can be effectively managed through enforced operational best practices.
-The study recommended new regulations for groundwater monitoring, well integrity, and seismic surveys near shale gas wells.
-After considering these recommendations and input from other groups, DECC crafted a new regulatory regime for shale development.
-Beginning in December 2012, UK shale gas operators were required to evaluate potential seismic hazards posed by hydraulic fracturing, implement seismic monitoring of each well site area, and propose steps to reduce the likelihood of future earthquakes caused by hydraulic fracturing.
+As a result of the earthquakes, the government halted shale operations in the UK from May 2011 until December 2012.28 During this moratorium, the Royal Society and Royal Academy of Engineering studied the risks associated with hydraulic fracturing, and published a 2012 study concluding that such risks can be effectively managed through enforced operational best practices.29 The study recommended new regulations for groundwater monitoring, well integrity, and seismic surveys near shale gas wells.30 After considering these recommendations and input from other groups, DECC crafted a new regulatory regime for shale development.31 Beginning in December 2012, UK shale gas operators were required to evaluate potential seismic hazards posed by hydraulic fracturing, implement seismic monitoring of each well site area, and propose steps to reduce the likelihood of future earthquakes caused by hydraulic fracturing.32

-Companies must receive a Petroleum Exploration and Development License (PEDL) from the UK government in order to explore and develop shale gas and other petroleum resources.
-Field development requires the consent of both the national and local governments.
-Until April 2015, DECC was the licensing authority for the UK; this task now falls to the Oil and Gas Authority.
-In the most recent Onshore Oil and Gas Licensing Round held in December 2015, the British Government awarded 93 onshore petroleum licenses to explore 159 “blocks” of land.
-However, shale gas projects in the UK are still in the early stages of exploration and commentators predict that drilling will not begin soon given the onerous planning process.
+Companies must receive a Petroleum Exploration and Development License (PEDL) from the UK government in order to explore and develop shale gas and other petroleum resources.33 Field development requires the consent of both the national and local governments.34 Until April 2015, DECC was the licensing authority for the UK; this task now falls to the Oil and Gas Authority.35

 - generally prohibits hydraulic fracturing at a depth of less than 1000 meters; and

-- requires a hydraulic fracturing consent activities at a depth of 1000 meters or more (known as a “Hydraulic Fracturing Consent”).
+- requires a hydraulic fracturing consent activities at a depth of 1000 meters or more (known as a “Hydraulic Fracturing Consent”).39

 Before the Secretary of State may issue a Hydraulic Fracturing Consent: